isabella232/magento-learn.en/help/free-video-library/qa-session-from-introduction-to-magento-2-at-magento-live-india-2017.md

 ---
 title: QA session from Introduction to Magento 2 at Magento Live India, 2017
-Description: In this video Vijay Golani from Wagento has Q&A session from Introduction to Magento 2 at Magento Live India, 2017.
+Description: Vijay Golani from Wagento has Q&A session from Introduction to Magento 2 at Magento Live India, 2017.
 feature: Landing Pages
 topics:
 kt: 100000